bitterjug/devjournal-crypto/devjournal.markdown

 them) so conceptually it should  be a footer.
 But I don't know how to do one of those.
 And its not priority.
 So thinking of leaving it out for the moment and kludging it later.

+### 12:59

+- [ ] The header navbar changes height on small screens so the page offset needs to be set dynamically to cope.